-Prerequisites: MKTG 4620, MKTG 4650 and senior standing.
+Prerequisites: MKTG 4620 and MKTG 4650, each with a grade of "C" or better, and senior standing.
 Study of the integration and coordination of product development, promotional strategy, physical distribution, and pricing in planning, implementing and controlling marketing operations.
 The creation of a marketing plan is stressed.